Welcome to my Second Acts Series!

 Where to find Brenda…

-As a fellow teacher and late bloomer, I found myself nodding in agreement as I read your post.
+A fellow teacher and late bloomer, I found myself nodding in agreement as I read your post.
 Your advice is spot on.
 Thank you, Brenda, for sharing your inspiring story.